 Start by looking at key accomplishments in their most recent employment history.
 If they have done it recently and it’s on your job requirements list, chances are they will be able to perform the job with little guidance.
 Conversely, don’t go too far down a resume during your initial scans.
 If you need someone with PhotoShop skills in 2020, dabbling in it ten years and four jobs ago isn’t a skillset you’re looking for.

 Next, lean on current team members or other trusted colleagues.
 Have them scan resumes, with an idea of what you’re looking for the most, and have them group candidates for next round review.
 If you have time, take a look at resumes that didn’t make the cut and see if anything was missed.

 When you start the interview process, have an idea of what the ideal candidate will look like and see which ones check the most boxes.
 The select few who get to that level then move to the next stage of the process where either team members conduct interviews or you send candidates a quick marketing-related project (or “homework”) to measure their position performance capability.
 If candidates get to that point, it’s time to decide.
 Don’t let thoughts of missing out on the “perfect candidate” creep in.
 You’ve done your due diligence.
 If a candidate arrives late to the party but has clear skills that benefit the business, hold onto that resume—you might have another opportunity open up.

 The End of the Menu

 You will always have a multitude of options, it’s important to remain focused and look for the meat of the matter, whatever the marketing situation.
-Set your goal, determine the means to get there, and don’t get distracted, no matter how good the peanut butter cup fudge ripple cheesecake may sound—or the white chocolate caramel macadamia nut cheesecake.
+Set your goal, determine the means to get there, and don’t get distracted, no matter how good the peanut butter cup fudge ripple cheesecake may sound.

 Of course, if you need help with anything from awareness campaigns to web optimization, we can always help take a few things off your plate.